 “If human thought is the process of asking and searching for answers to questions, why are we going around making statements we don’t believe?
 I somehow knew that if we started asking ourselves better questions instead of saying statements we didn’t believe, it would change everything…

 When you ask a question, your mind automatically begins to search for an answer.
 Empowering questions unleash your ability to take action.
 The answers to empowering questions produce feelings of positive self-worth and ultimately lead to answers that tell the truth about Who You Really Are.”

-Try some of these in your life and just like most things, change takes time so be gentle on yourself and give yourself the permission to be kind to yourself.
+Incorporate some of these in your life and just like most things, remember that change takes time, so be gentle on yourself and give yourself the permission to be kind to yourself.

 Afformations you can try:

-- Why do I have a family that loves me so much?
+- do I have a family that loves me so much?

-- Why do I look so good in these clothes?
+- do I look so good in these clothes?

-- Why am I so healthy at the moment?
+- am I so healthy at the moment?